cloud-gov/cg-site/content/overview/pricing/pricing-terminology.md

 ### System

 A “system” roughly corresponds to a product or project team, including all the individual spaces, apps, and services necessary to deliver your product to users.
-Whether that product is a single application or built from several depends on how your team works.
+Simply put, it’s everything you need to deliver a product.

 A system maps to an [“org” in cloud.gov and Cloud Foundry](http://docs.cloudfoundry.org/concepts/roles.html#orgs).